alamgir-97/english-client/README.md

 # english-client
-Website for English Language Learning
+A website for bengali speaking people to assist them to learn English Language easily and effectively as they can use it for any linguistical purposes.